arup-group/elara/README.md

 **Nice to have**

 * More descriptive generated column headers in handler results.
 Right now column headers are simply numbers mapped to the particular time slice during the modelled day.
-* Automatic generation of GeoJSON files for link-based handler results, so that maps can be immediately visualised in Kepler or other software.
 * Introduction of a --verbose option for more descriptive terminal outputs.

 ## What does the name mean?